mordilloSan/indexer/README.md

 - Hidden files are skipped unless `-include-hidden` is set.
 - The indexer runs with the permissions of the invoking user; to capture system-wide paths, run it as root.
 - If the filesystem changes during a scan, a subsequent pass (full or refresh) will reconcile the DB.
+- Internal index paths are canonicalized as Linux-style directory paths (always a leading `/` and a trailing `/` for directories, for example `/` or `/var/log/`); other platforms are not supported.

 Feel free to tailor the flags, systemd units, and queries to your environment.
 Contributions and issues are welcome!